Our Commitment to Compliance

 Our Conflict of Interest and the Acceptance of Gifts Policy provides guidance for the acceptance of gifts from vendors and patients and for recognizing and avoiding situations that may present a conflict of interest (COI).
 All HCP providers are expected to read, understand and comply with this policy.
-As a HCP Provider you are also required to complete the COI Disclosure Form provided in your re-credentialing package during the process or whenever a potential COI may arise.
+As an HCP Provider you are also required to complete the COI Disclosure Form provided in your re-credentialing package during the process or whenever a potential COI may arise.

 Training & Education

 HCP ensures that our providers and FDRs meet the Centers for Medicare and Medicaid Services (CMS) regulations by providing access to required general compliance and/or Fraud, Waste and Abuse (FWA) Training, in accordance with 42 CFR § 422.503 and 42 CFR § 422.504.
-Other training modules are required in accordance with the Health Insurance Portability and Accountability Act (HIPAA) privacy and security and other compliance related regulations.
+Other training modules are required in accordance with the Health Insurance Portability and Accountability Act (HIPAA), privacy and security, and other compliance related regulations.

 Annual HCP Direct Provider Training Modules (Required)*